citusdata/citus_docs/develop/api_udf.rst

 master_get_table_metadata
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_get_table_metadata() function can be used to return distribution related metadata for a distributed table.
-This metadata includes the relation id, storage type, distribution method, distribution column, replication count, maximum shard size and the shard placement policy for that table.
+This metadata includes the relation id, storage type, distribution method, distribution column, replication count (deprecated), maximum shard size and the shard placement policy for that table.
 Behind the covers, this function queries Citus metadata tables to get the required information and concatenates it into a tuple before returning it to the user.

 Arguments
 ***********************